Lockheed Martin: Finances

-$1.6 billion Q2 loss due to "magical" classified program
+Q2 2025 loss in classified program

 Lockheed profits sharply dropped 80% in Q2 2025, owing to a highly classified U.S. government aerospace program CEO James Taiclet described as "magical".
 The loss from development of the described "game changing" classified aerospace program totaled $1.6 billion.
 Taiclet stated investors would be unable to know details of the "magical" classified aerospace program for many years to come.
-During the same earnings call, Lockheed acknowledged the existence of a second highly classified aerospace program, described as well as both magical and game-changing.
+During the same earnings call, Lockheed acknowledged the existence of a classified Lockheed Martin Missiles and Fire Control (MFC) program, described as game-changing.